Probate Q&A Series

 • Set out the amount you claim and how you calculated it.

 4. File affidavits of service.
-Proof that you served each party on time goes into the court file.
-The clerk will not schedule a hearing until you submit these affidavits.
+Proof that you served each party on time goes into the court file if service is required in the distribution proceeding.

 5. Attend the court hearing.
-The clerk sets a date under Rule 9(j) of the North Carolina Rules of Civil Procedure for all claimants to appear.
-The judge will review evidence of each person’s right to some or all of the surplus.
+If a hearing is set on competing claims to the surplus, the clerk or court will review evidence of each person’s right to some or all of the surplus.

 6. Obtain the order for distribution.
-If the court finds you have a valid claim, it will issue an order directing the clerk to pay you the specified amount from the registry funds.
+If the court finds you have a valid claim, it will issue an order directing payment of the specified amount from the funds on deposit.

 For statutes and more detail, see: